Hopac/Hopac/README.md

 abstractions on top of such threads using only the basic synchronization primitives.

-To alleviate the costs of threads, .Net provides the thread pool.
+To alleviate the costs of threads, .Net provides the `ThreadPool`.
 Instead of spawning new threads, program modules can queue user work items to be processed using a small number of worker threads managed by the thread pool.
 Queuing user work items is several orders of magnitude cheaper than spawning new threads.